Chronic Fatigue Syndrome

 you are going to need competent help and advise.
 There are many, too many practitioners

 and avenues out there offering to try and help you.
-It's a jungle best way to play slot machines.
+It's a jungle.
 Try to find

 advise you respect, and use your intuition to get you to the right place.
 And